 Further immigration to Ferndale is our punishment for posting pictures of this area’s beauty.
 Instead, we need to think of ourselves and our neighbors.
 Remembering to only share with the outside world stories about the carnivorous slugs that eat our pets, the rain-soaked muck that permeates our homes and clothing and the chronic boredom and depression from staying indoors year-round hiding from the rain.

 No more should it be considered in our community’s best interest to brag about or post pictures of lunch walks to any of the many wonderful eateries within a half-mile of your workplace.
-It should be a misdemeanor to post videos of the breathtaking views of Mount Baker and the Canadian Rockies from residential neighborhoods.
+It should be a misdemeanor to post videos of the breathtaking views of Mount Baker and the Canadian Cascades from back porches and during our drives to work.
 Criminal too is the act of discussing or sharing media from trips to the local farms adorn with beautiful flowers and other crops.

 While we are all positioned to enjoy all that is Ferndale and will revel in it with our neighbors, let us also remember to take seriously the responsibility that comes with being the last immigrant.